Lagat-Collete/MyGallery/README.md

 ### Usage Instruction
- 1. Open your browser (preferably google chrome and active internet connection is required.) and paste the link below; [ ] or to acess it.
+ 1. Open your browser (preferably google chrome and active internet connection is required.) click this [link](https://lagat-gallery.herokuapp.com/)
  2. Depending on your needs you can easily maneuver around the page.
  3. The page provides well label guidance to make usage easily understandable and interative.